louga31/cheat-sheets/windows/powershell.md

 ```

 ## (Optional) Set up starship Prompt
-You can customize the look and feel of PowerShell with the Starship Prompt.
+You can customize the look and feel of PowerShell with the Starship Prompt [Starship](../tools/starship.md).